 Main Benefit: Aloe vera has a calming effect on skin and can soothe temporary redness.
 It also helps to moisturize and protect skin from environmental stressors.

 Find It In: So Clean!
 Facial Cleanser, Nectar of the C Vitamin C Serum, Just Dew It Hydrating Serum, ‘A’ Game Retinol Serum, Eyes Eyes Baby Anti-Aging Eye Cream, Crème de la Cream Brightening Moisturizer, H2 Oh Yeah Hydrating Moisturizer, Youth Fairy Retinol Moisturizer, and Prince Charcoal Detox Mask.

 What Is Aloe Vera?
 Where Is It From?

 Aloe vera is an evergreen succulent plant.
 One of 500 species of aloe, it originated in the Arabian Peninsula.

-As a succulent, it thrives in dry conditions, and grows wild in many parts of the world.
-It’s more than 95% water, hence it’s excellent capabilities as a moisturizer!
+As a succulent, it thrives in dry conditions and grows wild in many parts of the world.
+Aloe vera is more than 95% water, hence its excellent capabilities as a moisturizer!

-It also contains beneficial vitamins and minerals including vitamins A, C, E, B12, folic acid, choline, and minerals calcium, chromium, copper, selenium, magnesium, manganese, potassium, sodium and zinc.
+Aloe vera also contains beneficial vitamins and minerals including: vitamins A, C, E, and B12; folic acid; choline; and minerals calcium, chromium, copper, selenium, magnesium, manganese, potassium, sodium and zinc.

 1. It moisturizes.